Coda has now been discontinued, in favor of their new native Mac Code editor: nova.

 SiteGround is a great host for developers with Git Integration, WordPress CLI, among many other features.
 It is for this reason I decided to use SiteGround for this tutorial, but the process is very similar for any other host using cPanel.

 I first wrote this tutorial back in 2014, and while Coda 2 has a strong following, there are now many other code editors available that now offer MySQL functionality, whether natively or via an extension.
-Coding editors are very much a personal choice, so I will leave it there.
+Coding editors are very much a personal choice, and while Coda works extremely well, it is no longer the most popular solution.

 How to set up Coda 2 with MySQL